nx-lr/protea/readme.md

 ### Collections

-Saga comes with two basic literals: list and map.
+Protea comes with two basic literals: list and map.
 Both collections are homogenous and immutable.

 - Lists are ordered collections of literals.
 - Maps are collections of key-value pairs where each item is mapped to a distinct key.